cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 $$

 i.e. it is a poisson distribution with the mean given by the expected number of events in that bin.
-The full data likelihood is simply the product of each of the bins' likelihoods:
+The full primary likelihood for binned data is simply the product of each of the bins' likelihoods:

 $$ \mathcal{L}_\mathrm{primary} = \prod_\mathrm{bins} \mathcal{L}_\mathrm{bin}. $$